Africa’s coolest fashion designers will soon have their clothes in a store near you

 Rasool grew up loving fashion and once aspired to become a fashion journalist.
 But when she attended Rutgers University, she become interested in African studies, and went on to the University of Cape Town to pursue a masters in the field.
 Over time, it occurred to her that she could bring her two passions together.
 “I studied iconic figures like James Baldwin and W.E.B.
 Dubois, these radical figures who dedicated their life’s work to the social and economic futures of Black people,” she says.
 “I saw an opportunity to amplify the voice and conditions of Black people by helping African designers increase exports from the continent.”

 She began exploring the nascent, bustling fashion industries across Africa, identifying up-and-coming labels like Orange Culture and Andrea Iyamah from Nigeria, and House of Gozdawa in South Africa.
-She brought them onto The Folklore Marketplace, a website that enabled customers in the U.S. and Europe to shop these brands, taking a 30% commission.
+She brought them onto The Folklore Marketplace, a website that enabled customers in the U.S., Europe, and around the world to shop these brands, taking an undisclosed commission.
 But she quickly discovered that it was hard to drive enough traffic to the site to make a big impact on behalf of these designers.
 To reach a bigger audience, she needed to connect them with bigger retailers–from Nordstrom to cool boutiques–who would carry their collections.
 “They already had large, established customer bases,” says Rasool.

 But this turned out to be a complex endeavor.
 For one thing, the business infrastructure in Africa can often be challenging to navigate.
 Global payments systems like Stripe don’t operate in many African countries, so designers cannot receive money to their local bank accounts.
 Then there are issues with shipping.
 While DHL and FedEx operate throughout the continent, it can be extremely expensive for individual designers to send packages overseas; even in the U.S., brands and retailers get much better rates by sending large volumes of goods.

-Rasool has spent two years building The Folklore Connect, which provides all the business services African designers need to work with American and European retailers.
+Rasool has spent the past year building The Folklore Connect, which provides all the business services African designers need to work with American and European retailers.
 Designers and brands can apply to be part of Connect.
 If they are selected, they will have access to a range of tools, including a shipping system that will allow them to receive up to 80% discounts on shipping costs.
 Rasool says her team is selective about what brands they bring in; they are focused on designers that have a strong point of view and create high quality products.
-Some of the brands she carries, like Thebe Magugu and Adebayo Oke-Lawal, are already very famous in Africa and are increasingly well-known around the world.
+Some of the brands she carries, like Rich Mnisi and Kendall Miles, are already very famous in Africa and are increasingly well-known around the world.
 But with Connect, she’s hoping to bring on lesser known, up-and-coming designers as well.”We started with designers from Africa and the diaspora, but many of these infrastructure problems are true in other parts of the world, like South American and Southeast Asia,” says Rasool.
 “So we’re now opening up our platform to designers from across these regions too.”

 In some ways, Rasool is working to create the kind of luxury conglomerate we’ve seen in Europe and the U.S. The modern luxury industry was born a century ago in Europe as designers like Coco Chanel, Hermes, and Louis Vuitton began making expensive, fashionable clothes.
 Some luxury brands have become more powerful by consolidating.
 Louis Vuitton Moet Hennessy (LVMH), for instance, owns 75 luxury brands including Christian Dior and Givenchy.
 Kering owns Gucci, Balenciaga, and 13 other brands.
 This has allowed them to invest in building new factories and landing prime real estate.
 The Folklore is far from achieving LVMH’s scale and Rasool isn’t interested in actually buying any of these companies.
 Still, Rasool believes that there is a lesson to take from the big fashion conglomerates: there is power in bringing luxury brands together, and sharing resources and logistics.